mesafoundation/mesa/src/README.md

 ## Usage
 ### Server Side
-Import the library as you would with any other Node package
+Import the library as you would with any other Node package:
 ```js
 const Mesa = require('@cryb/mesa')
 // or using ES modules